Erbbo/ReactQuizGame/README.txt

   - npm install

-A local change to README.txt
+ A local change to revert README.txt